 - Communications.
 Voter guides, social media content, public service announcements.

-We are now active in the following states: California, Colorado, Florida, Georgia, Missouri, Montana, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, South Dakota, Washington, and Wisconsin.
+We are now active in 18 states: Alabama, California, Colorado, Florida, Georgia, Missouri, Montana, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, South Dakota, Washington, and Wisconsin.

 What are companies doing?

-These companies are offering direct assistance to state and local election officials.
+Some companies are offering direct assistance to state and local election officials:

-- REI – the 18+ million outdoor recreation member co-op, is supporting a platform that connects PPE providers to those who need PPE for poll workers and voters in various states
+- REI, the 18+ million outdoor recreation member co-op, is supporting a platform that connects PPE providers to those who need PPE for poll workers and voters

-- Seventh Generation – the sustainable household cleaning products company will provide hand sanitizer to support voting among Native Americans residing on tribal lands in multiple states
+- Seventh Generation, a sustainable household cleaning products company, will provide hand sanitizer to support voting among Native Americans residing on tribal lands in multiple states

-- ECOS – the healthy home cleaning products company is offering disinfecting spray to election officials
+- Healthy home cleaning products company ECOS is sending disinfecting spray to election officials

-- New Balance - 24,000 face masks to voters in four states
+- Sportswear company New Balance is sending 24,000 face masks to four states

 - And more are signing up every day!